 medical component, which provides access to medications that can ease the body’s transition to living without alcohol.
 Some people will also find a benefit in removing themselves from the drinking environment, and replacing the daily scenery with something new.

 Outpatient treatment services are a convenient and adaptable way to receive help toward ceasing addictive behaviors.
-They are usually staffed with counselors who are specifically trained in substance abuse treatment methods, and the staff members will often have the first-hand experience when it comes to the struggle of addiction.
+Their trained staff in substance abuse treatment will often have the first-hand experience in the struggle of addiction.
 Participation often includes visiting the facility multiple times a week and being accountable to a mentor.

 When it comes to treating the issues which lie behind the drinking behavior, individual therapy can help.
 Often, people develop a drinking habit as an attempt to solve a different, underlying issue.
 If you find yourself drinking to relieve mental health symptoms such as depression or anxiety, a therapist can help you to find more effective – and more healthy – ways of coping.